bogzbonny/yeehaw/_TODO.md

     routed through the standard event loop as normal.
 This can be used to replicate a heartbeat for a element, or to simulate a visual effect such as a button click.

+10. gradient colour types, don't ask me how exactly however this is basically what we should do.
+     - refactor colour to make a call each draw
+       - maybe make colour an enum for serialization purposes.
+     - maybe the gradient moves based on the screen position.
+     - keep it linear gradients for now
+     - gradient params: pos-offset x/y (as DynVal!), grad-colours and positions(DynVal?!) (need multiple positions for rainbows).
+     - after the final position is reached (and before the final position if there is an offset) repeat the pattern
+   - Time gradient
+   - time and screen position gradient.
+      - maybe this could be a time gradient, however each colour on the gradient scale WAS another gradient.
+   - AT THE SAME TIME: maybe the enum of colour could just have a "Transparent" colour - then remove the transparent bool from DrawCh
+     - maybe transparent should be an alpha setting... could still be an integer and could blend with the colour behind it.
+        - if applied to the fg, the current fg character would still be the ch up to a threshold of maybe 50% alpha (in which case it would use the character behind it.

+05. button selectable (can hit with enter key)

 05. Subscription based events on common objects.
      - like leptos. any element could subscribe to an object (with any other